jundalisay/spblist/content/en/research/sarkar/literature/part-3.md

 Each of their petty defeats shall be strung together as pearls in the garland of victory.

+The genuine followers of Bháratii (the goddess of learning) must struggle through constant humiliation whenever:
-When the society spins for age after age in the mirey eddies of evil and vice, when individual and collective knavery masquerades as intelligence, when hypocrisy, bribery and fraud are the yardsticks of ability for leadership – it is then that the genuine followers of Bháratii (the goddess of learning) must struggle through constant humiliation.
+- society spins age after age in the mirey eddies of evil and vice
+- individual and collective knavery masquerades as intelligence
+- hypocrisy, bribery and fraud are the yardsticks of leadership ability

 Only taunts and insults will be their fate.

 Those who are afraid of these insults are incapable of offering anything really lasting to humanity.

 How can those persons who have no moral firmness, under whose feet the soil is not hard and strong, impart happiness to anyone with a cool, refreshing shelter?

-It is perhaps possible to drag on in life by sucking the blood of others like social parasites, but this will not bring fulfilment to either the litterateurs or to their readers.
+It is possible to drag on in life by sucking the blood of others like social parasites.
+But this will not bring fulfilment to either the litterateurs or to their readers.

-The artist or litterateur who assumes the responsibility of leading humanity to the path of light from the caverns of darkness will have to heed the road signs of that path.
+The artist or litterateur who assumes the responsibility of leading humanity to the path of light will have to heed the road signs of that path.

 It is not possible to guide others merely with cheap, superficial knowledge like those with a doctorate degree from plagiarising others’ works.

-Rather it is necessary to have a keen and vigorous insight, without which all the endeavours of a litterateur or an artist will prove fruitless.
+It is necessary to have a keen and vigorous insight, without which all the endeavours of a litterateur or an artist will prove fruitless.

 Mere jugglery of words or depiction of defects in society will not satisfy the hunger of the human mind – and such creations of art are indeed valueless for social progress as well.